William P. Mitchell, Ph.D.

 Voices from the Global Margin: Confronting Poverty and Inventing New Lives in the Andes.
 Austin: University of Texas Press, 2006.

-Voices won the 2007 LASA PERU Flora Tristan Award of the Latin American Studies Association for the best book published on Peru.
+* **Awarded the 2007 LASA PERU FLORA TRISTAN AWARD of the Latin American Studies Association for the best book published on Peru***

 Picturing Faith: A Facsimile Edition of the Pictographic Catechism in the Huntington Free Library.
-New York: Huntington Free Library, Distributed by the University of Oklahoma Press, Norman, 1999.
-(With Barbara H. Jaye: Introductory essay, facsimile reproduction, and translation of a pictographic catechism for Quechua Speakers in the collection of the Huntington Free Library).
+New York: Huntington Free Library, Distributed by the University of Oklahoma Press, Norman, 1999 (With Barbara H. Jaye).
+The original is now in the manuscript collection at Cornell University.

-"... covers a multitude of aspects of Andean agriculture and shows the importance of access to irrigation water in the mountains of Peru ..."
-Maria Benavides, Latin American Research Review, vol. 31 (2).
+“… covers a multitude of aspects of Andean agriculture and shows the importance of…irrigation…,” Maria Benavides, Latin American Research Review, vol. 31 (2).